 Simulation Observation Only

 Misty Flinchum, BS, RRT is the director of the Center for Simulation, Research and Patient Safety at the Carilion Clinic in Roanoke VA.
 Misty currently serves as the membership director as well as the co-director of the South Western Region for the Virginia State Simulation Alliance.
 Misty has approximately 10 years of simulation experience and has served in multiple positions within the department.
 She completed her Associates in Applied Science in 2000 and her bachelor’s degree in 2011 in Healthcare Management from Jefferson College of Health Sciences.
 Misty has a clinical background as a Registered Respiratory Therapist and is responsible for the day to day operations of the CSRPS as well as collaborating with physicians and other medical professionals to effectively integrate simulation activities into curriculum as well as clinical practice.

 Dr. Foroozesh graduated from Tulane University School of Medicine in New Orleans, LA.
 She then completed her Internal Medicine Residency followed by fellowships in

 Pulmonary and Critical Care Medicine as well as Sleep Medicine at Tulane.
 After five years of private practice, she joined Carilion Clinic in 2008, at which time she joined the faculty of Virginia Tech Carilion School of Medicine.

-During her stay at Carilion Clinic, she served as teaching faculty, Associate Program Director, and now the Program Director for the Carilion Clinic –VTC School of Medicine Pulmonary and Critical Care Fellowship.
+During her stay at Carilion Clinic, she has served as teaching faculty, Associate Program Director, and now the Program Director for the Carilion Clinic–VTC School of Medicine Pulmonary and Critical Care Fellowship.

 Tim Fortuna, DO

 Simulation Observation Only

 Dr. Fortuna joined the Carilion Clinic Department of Emergency Medicine in 2010, he relocated here with his wife and two children from SUNY Upstate in Syracuse, NY.
 In 2014, Dr. Fortuna was selected to serve as the Medical Director for the Carilion Clinic Center for Simlation, Research, and Patient Safety, which was in development of the new 10,000 sq. ft. state of the art simulation lab addition for use by the entire institution.
 For Dr. Fortuna, simulation is an essential piece of a medical education which shows in his focus and research of the use of simulation in the physician decision making process.

 Bruce Johnson, MD